-Place the lamb paste, remaining minced lamb, burghul, salt, ground black pepper and allspice in a large bowl and knead the mixture with your fingers.
-(Keep a bowl of iced water nearby to dip your hands in while kneading to prevent the mixture sticking to them.)
+Place the lamb paste, remaining minced lamb, burghul, salt, ground black pepper, and allspice in a large bowl and knead the mixture with your fingers.
+(Keep a bowl of ice water nearby to dip your hands in while kneading to prevent the mixture sticking to them.)

 Turn out kibbeh onto a large plate and flatten to about 2 cm thick.

 Scatter over the mint leaves, drizzle with extra virgin olive oil and serve immediately with remaining white onion sliced, tabouleh, hummus, and labneh.
 You can eat all these elements together with Lebanese bread.